 PricewaterhouseCoopers LLP, 101 Seaport Boulevard, Boston, Massachusetts 02210, is the fund's independent registered public accounting firm providing audit services, tax return review and other tax consulting services and assistance and consultation in connection with the review of various Securities and Exchange Commission filings.
 The Report of Independent Registered Public Accounting Firm, financial highlights and financial statements included in the fund's Annual Report for the fund's most recent fiscal year are included as Appendix B to this SAI.
+Information for the fiscal years ended October 31, 2020 through October 31, 2023 has been audited by PricewaterhouseCoopers LLP, and information for the fiscal year ended October 31, 2019 was audited by the fund's previous independent public accounting firm.
 The financial highlights included in the prospectus and this SAI and the financial statements included in this SAI (which is incorporated by reference into the prospectus) have been so included in reliance upon the Report of Independent Registered Public Accounting Firm, given on their authority as experts in auditing and accounting.

-THE PUTNAM FUNDS STATEMENT OF ADDITIONAL INFORMATION ("SAI") PART II
+THE PUTNAM FUNDS STATEMENT OF ADDITIONAL INFORMATION ("SAF") PART II